piratefsh/image-processing-101/README.md

 ```

 # for other systems, change the path to site-packages to where your OpenCV installation lies.

+# also change version of opencv to the version of your installation.

 cd .venv/lib/python2.7
-ln -s /usr/local/Cellar/opencv/2.4.10/lib/python2.7/site-packages/cv.py cv.py
+ln -s /usr/local/Cellar/opencv/2.4.12/lib/python2.7/site-packages/cv.py cv.py
-ln -s /usr/local/Cellar/opencv/2.4.10/lib/python2.7/site-packages/cv2.so cv2.so
+ln -s /usr/local/Cellar/opencv/2.4.12/lib/python2.7/site-packages/cv2.so cv2.so

 ```